RasaHQ/rasa/README.md

 Make sure to merge the branch `3.7.x` after your PR with `main`.
 This needs to be done manually until Roberto is added (see [ATO-2091](https://rasahq.atlassian.net/browse/ATO-2091))

+### Cutting a Pre release version

+A Pre release version is an alpha, beta, dev or rc version.
+For more details on which version you require refer to the [Rasa Software Release Lifecycle](https://www.notion.so/rasa/Rasa-Software-Release-Lifecycle-eb704d75f87646a9a9aca1f3fbe71fb3#6e26ac9a15b64f91bb94d6bfea9306a0)

+1. Make sure you are using the right branch for the release, for instance pre releases are always made from either the main or a feature branch (especially for a dev release)
+2. Once you're ready to release, checkout the branch, run `make release` and follow the steps.
+3. Only in case of a pre release, the release branch created will be named with 'prepare-release-pre-'
+4. Note that when releasing from a feature branch the 'prepare-release-pre' branch will not be created automatically and has to be done manually.
+This is done to ensure all major/minor/patch releases only happens from the correct branches.
+   (In this case the version updates will be added to the same branch as a commit, and you will have to manually create a `prepare-release-pre-' branch and push to remote)
+5. Only in case of a pre release, we currently skip all test runs and docker image builds on a 'prepare-release-pre-' PR.
+This was done to speed up the pre release process.
+6. Once your PR gets merged, the [tag release workflow](https://github.com/RasaHQ/rasa-private/actions/workflows/tag-release.yml) will create the tag.
+7. After this you should see the CI workflow "Continuous Integration" in the Actions tab with the relevant tag name.
+Keep an eye on it to make sure it is successful as sometimes retries might be required.
+8. After all the steps are completed and if everything goes well then we should see a message automatically posted in the company's Slack (`product` channel) like this [one](https://rasa-hq.slack.com/archives/C7B08Q5FX/p1614354499046600)
+9. If however an error occurs in the build, then we should see a failure message automatically posted in the company's Slack (`atom-squad-alerts` channel) like this [one](https://rasa-hq.slack.com/archives/C01M5TAHDHA/p1701444735622919)

 ### Actively maintained versions

 Please refer to the [Rasa Product Release and Maintenance Policy](https://rasa.com/rasa-product-release-and-maintenance-policy/) page.